Sugeesan/DAX-Basics/About.md

    * DAX Concepts:

-            DAX Syntax --> Understand the way to frame DAX with standard and readable
+            DAX Syntax --> Functional Language; Understand the way to frame DAX with standard and readable

             Return Type ( Scalar and Table)